There are no products in your shopping cart.

 A lot of work has gone into removing the stigma from cervical screening and encouraging conversation about the test.
 We want to ensure that the move to HPV testing, a far superior testing method, does not undo our progress.

-Starting in Cervical Screening Awareness Week, we are testing the nation’s knowledge of HPV through an advertising campaign in various online and physical locations across Scotland.
+We are testing the nation’s knowledge of HPV through an advertising campaign in various online and physical locations across Scotland.

 Look out for our adverts and posters!